-The Toy and Miniature Museum of Kansas City’s mission is to educate, inspire and delight adults and children through the Museum's collection and preservation of toys and miniatures.
-The Museum’s historical toy collection invites reminiscing across generations, genders, and lifestyles.
+The National Museum of Toys and Miniatures’s mission is to educate, inspire and delight adults and children through the museum's collection and preservation of toys and miniatures.
+The museum’s historical toy collection invites reminiscing across generations, genders, and lifestyles.

 For more details regarding the organization's financial information, select the financial tab and review available comments.